Mark-Denzel/markrenzhashing/README.md

 ## Security Considerations
 **Vulnerability Assessment:**
++ MD5:
     * MD5 is considered weak and susceptible to collision attacks.
 It should not be used for secure hashing of sensitive data like passwords.
     * MD5 is fast, which makes it easier for attackers to perform brute-force attacks.
++ Program:
+    * We regularly monitor our third-party packages for vulnerabilities using tools like pip-audit, ensuring that no outdated or insecure libraries compromise our system.

 **Mitigation Strategies:**
++ MD5:
     * Since MD5 is not suitable for hashing sensitive information (e.g., passwords), switch to more secure hashing algorithms like SHA-256 or bcrypt.
     * You may also put a unique salt for each password to ensure that identical passwords do not result in the same hash.
++ Program:
+    * We regularly update Django and its dependencies to the latest stable versions to mitigate known vulnerabilities.

 **Testing:**
++ MD5:
+    * We are conducting regular tests of our *MD5 hashing* program to ensure its consistency.
 <br>

 ## Usage Instructions